Choosing the right Transportation Management System (TMS)

 - Automation across workflow

-A good TMS should automate tasks that you currently do manually, such as vendor negotiations and follow-ups.
+A good TMS should automate tasks that you currently do manually, such as procurement of freight quotes from vendors and follow-ups.

-Advanced solutions may even auto-approve invoices and notify your payments team, making processes faster, increasing efficiencies and reducing payment times.
+Advanced solutions may even auto-approve invoices (invoice reconciliation) and notify your payments team, making processes faster, increasing efficiencies and reducing payment times.

 While traditional systems have a good rate discovery model for long term contracts, they often underperform when faced with handling spot or ad-hoc shipments, which are unavoidable in logistics.
-State of the art systems have competent modules for securing both spot as well as contract rates.
+State-of-the-art systems have competent modules for securing both spot and contract rates.

 - Real-time shipment tracking